curl/everything-curl/usingcurl-downloads.md

 When you want to make sure your curl command line won't try to download a too large file you can instruct curl to stop before doing that - if it knows the size before the transfer starts!
-Maybe that would spend too much bandwidth, take too long time or you won't have space on your harddrive.
+Maybe that would spend too much bandwidth, take too long time or you won't have space on your hard drive.

     curl --max-filesize 100000 https://example.com/